Pie: Medieval era

 In the Medieval era, pies were usually savoury meat pies made with "...beef, lamb, wild duck, magpie pigeon -- spiced with pepper, currants or dates".
 Medieval cooks had restricted access to ovens due to their costs of construction and need for abundant supplies of fuel.
 Since pies could be easily cooked over an open fire, this made pies easier for most cooks to make.
 At the same time, by partnering with a baker, a cook could focus on preparing the filling.

-The earliest pie doughs were probably an inedible, stiff mixture of rye flour and water.
-The earliest pie recipes refer to coffyns (the word actually used for a basket or box), with straight sealed sides and a top; open-top pies were called traps.
-Until the mid-16th century this British pie dough known as "cofyn" was used as a baking dish.
+The earliest pastry doughs were probably an inedible, stiff mixture of rye flour and water.
+The earliest pie recipes refer to huff paste or coffyns (the word actually used for a basket or box), with straight sealed sides and a top; open-top pies were called traps.
+Until the mid-16th century this British pastry dough known as "cofyn" was used as a baking dish.
 These pies were meant to be eaten with the hands.
 The hardened coffyn pastry was not necessarily eaten, its function being to contain the filling for baking, and to extend its shelf-life.
 The thick crust was so sturdy it had to be cracked open to get to the filling.
 This may also be the reason why early recipes focus on the filling over the surrounding case, with this development leading to the use of reusable earthenware pie cases which reduced the use of expensive flour.
 Ceramic pie dishes were not used until the 16th century.
-Medieval pie crusts were often baked first, to create a "pot" of baked dough with a removable top crust, hence the name pot pie.
+Medieval pastry was often baked first, to create a "pot" of baked dough with a removable top crust, hence the name pot pie.

 The first unequivocal reference to pie in a written source is in the 14th century (Oxford English Dictionary sb pie).
 The eating of mince pies during festive periods is a tradition that dates back to the 13th century, as the returning Crusaders brought pie recipes containing "meats, fruits and spices".
 Some pies contained cooked rabbits, frogs, crows, and pigeons.